2016 USRA Stock Car Rules

 16.10.2 Must appear strictly stock for that model and make and in the original mounts.
 Parts for 400 cubic-inch or larger engines are not allowed.
 Stroke must match block.

 16.10.3 Only stock appearing crank and rods are permitted.
 Lightweight cranks are not allowed.
+Only flat-top or dished pistons are permitted.

 16.10.4 Aluminum or light weight is not allowed.